abhishekml121/user_registration_system/README.md

 - When a user sinup or login then send sms through email .
 - Email confirmation so that user can't use FAKE email .

-#More in this web-page :
+#MORE IN THIS WEB-PAGE :
 - It'll track the user activities (log table).